 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Daily Gazette Associate Sports Editor Ken Schott reviews the Union men's hockey team's 3-2 victory...
+On the latest edition of “The Parting Schotts Podcast,” Daily Gazette of Schenectady (N.Y.) sports editor Ken Schott opens the show with a tribute...

 Listen